Home page examples featuring simple persuasive designs for desktop and mobile experiences

 Salesforce.com Home Page as Landing Page

 Salesforce.com are one of the best known Software As Service (SaaS) CRM providers in Europe and the US.
-I also use their site as an example of well-balanced design with perhaps a better balance than Ultralase on brand-building, education and response.
+I have used their site as an example of well-balanced design with perhaps a better balance than Ultralase on brand-building, education and response.